-> Asana makes task management simple — and, as far as project management software goes, it’s fairly robust.
-Some of Asana’s best features include:
+Asana makes task management simple — and, as far as project management software goes, it’s fairly robust.
+Some of Asana’s best features include the following:

-> - Subtask creation: Break down large tasks into smaller, more manageable steps.
-Combine these steps into larger blocks or milestones.
+- Subtask creation: Larger tasks can be broken into smaller, more manageable steps, which can then be combined into larger blocks or milestones.

-> - Task delegation: Tasks can be assigned to other people from within the task, making it easier to move tasks down the pipeline.
+- Task delegation: Tasks can be assigned to other people from within the task, making it easier to move tasks down the pipeline.

 - Comprehensive notes: Each task includes comprehensive notes written through a WYSIWYG editor.